 Kraken recommends investing in a hardware wallet to hold your cryptocurrency and suggests several different hard wallets on their website.
 Given Krakens’ rigorous security demands, it may be inconvenient, but it adds another level of security and imposes less risk on the exchange.

 Kraken is one of the oldest cryptocurrency exchanges around and has the funding and security measures to prove it.
-However, their system isn’t very user-friendly for newcomers to cryptocurrency, and their customer service still has a way to go.
+However, their user interface isn’t very user-friendly for newcomers to cryptocurrency, and their customer service still has a way to go.
 None the less, the company’s impressive record on security, acquisitions, and investments make it a compelling market to consider whether you’re a beginner or a professional.

 All Crypto Exchange Reviews